ibelgin/ibelgin/README.md

 - 🤓 Information Technology Student
 - 📚 I’m currently learning everything about React Native And Python 😅
-- 💪🏼 Future Goals: Learn more technologies - Never Stop Creating
+- 💪🏼 Future Goals: Learn more technologies - Creating a Million Dollar Company
 - ⚡ Fun fact: I love to play Football ⚽️.

 ### Things that I'm currently working on  👨‍💻